Choose Wisely: Data-driven Predictive Control for Nonlinear Systems Using Online Data Selection: Data Selection

-\paragraph{Norm-based selection} Norm-based data selection selects from a data set $\mathcal{D}$ the $N_\text{cols}$ closest (in space) trajectories by computing the norm of the differences between the open-loop solution $\tilde{\tau}$ and the trajectories in the data set $\mathcal{D}$.
+Norm-based data selection selects from a data set $\mathcal{D}$ the $N_\text{cols}$ closest (in space) trajectories by computing the norm of the differences between the open-loop solution $\tilde{\tau}$ and the trajectories in the data set $\mathcal{D}$.
 An implementation is given in \cref{alg:norm-selection}.

 While this approach is intuitive, it is common knowledge that norm-based distances fall flat in high dimensional spaces due to the \emph{curse of dimensionality} \cite{goos_surprising_2001}.
-This method is no exception since we are computing norm-based distances of trajectories, i.e. vectors with dimension ${(T_\text{p}+T_\text{f})(m+p)}$.
+Norm-based selection computes distances of trajectories, i.e. vectors with dimension ${(T_\text{p}+T_\text{f})(m+p)}$ and is hence also susceptible to this curse.